 You’ve probably heard the adage “patience is a virtue” more than once in your lifetime.
 But like most clichés, there is some truth in it.
 Every person who wants to live a meaningful life needs to learn how to practice patience.
+When it comes to seeking and getting treatment for a substance use disorder, patience and commitment are key.
+The disease of addiction is complex, and it takes time to treat.
+Thus, being aware of how patience and addiction entwine is important in accepting how recovery will proceed.

 What Is Patience?

 Patience offers many benefits.
-When someone has this quality, it means they are willing to put in energy and work for future rewards.
+When someone has this quality, they are willing to put in energy and work for future rewards.
 This way, they can enjoy more satisfaction since the prize did not come easy.

 How to Practice Patience